 University of Florida School of Physician Assistant Studies

-The School of Physician Assistant Studies at the University of Florida is the only State-funded graduate level educational program for physician assistants in the State of Florida.
-The School holds the distinction of being Legislatively-mandated, in recognition of the tremendous need and demand for mid-level health practitioners in the state and the nation.
-To date, the UF School of Physician Assistant Studies has produced 1372 graduates, more than two-thirds of whom remain in Florida for clinical practice.
+The School of Physician Assistant Studies at the University of Florida remains a state-funded graduate level educational program for Physician Assistants in Florida, in recognition of the tremendous need and demand for mid-level health practitioners in the state and the nation.
+To date, the UF School of Physician Assistant Studies has produced about 2000 graduates, more than two-thirds of whom remain in Florida for clinical practice.

 1977 PAP moves to UF COM as a Bachelor of Science degree program.